 Optimizing combustion conditions and utilizing equipment like evaporators are crucial for ensuring the safe and efficient operation of LPG-powered systems.
 Furthermore, compliance with standards such as National Standard 7595 and European Standard EN-676 plays a key role in controlling harmful pollutant emissions and safeguarding public health.

-Raadman Group offers a range of LPG burners (propane and butane) in various capacities, available in NOx classes 2 and 3, for customers.
-Additionally, Packman Company produces LPG-fueled condensing boilers with capacities of up to 10 million kilocalories per hour, which are also available for purchase.
+Raadman Industrial Group offers a variety of LPG burners in different capacities, available in NOx classes 2 and 3.
+In addition, Packman Company manufactures LPG-fired condensing boilers with capacities of up to 10 million kilocalories per hour, which are also available for purchase.

 Liquefied petroleum gas: an efficient fuel for the industry